ihdavjar/FlapKine/docs/examples/2_DOF_INV.rst

 9. In the **Transformation** section:

-   - Set the **Rotation Transform Type** to `Euler_angles`
+   - Set the **Rotation Transform Type** to ``Euler_angles``.

-   - Press the blue coloured inverse kinematics button, to open the :ref:`Inverse Kinematics Window <inverse_kinematics_window>`
+   - Click the blue-colored **Inverse Kinematics** button to open the :ref:`Inverse Kinematics Window <inverse_kinematics_window>`.

-   - In the :ref:`Inverse Kinematics Window <inverse_kinematics_window>` choose the data in directory `resources/dlt_results/`.
+   - In the :ref:`Inverse Kinematics Window <inverse_kinematics_window>`, press the **Import Data** button and select the dataset located in the ``resources/dlt_results/`` directory.

-   - Alternatively here can also use the videos provided to compute the 3D positions independently using software like DLTdv.
+   - Alternatively, you may compute the 3D positions independently using external software such as **DLTdv**, based on the provided video files.

-   - However the project has this given to not make the process more cumbersome.
+   - However, for convenience, the required data has been pre-generated and included with the project to streamline the workflow.

-   - After getting the data choose the order as `XYZ` this should give the proper calculated euler angles, you can also watch the time series of these angles in the right half plane.
+   - After selecting the data, set the rotation order to ``XYZ``.
+This will yield correctly calculated Euler angles.
+The time series of these angles will be displayed in the right-hand panel.

-   - In the left half plane you can visualise the trajectory of each of the four points.A B C D.
+   - The left-hand panel provides a 3D visualization of the trajectories for each of the four tracked points: **A**, **B**, **C**, and **D**.

-   - Once you are done press the finsh button.
+   - Once the analysis is complete, click the **Finish** button.

-   - This would add the angles time automatically to :ref:`Sprite Creator Window <sprite_creator_window>`.
+   - The computed Euler angle time series will then be automatically transferred to the :ref:`Sprite Creator Window <sprite_creator_window>`.

 .. image:: ../assets/images/Inv_kinematics_window.png
    :alt: Inverse Kinematics Window